 - Withdrawal – If the abuser is able to refrain from using meth again, then they will likely start using again during this phase: withdrawal.
 This part of the meth run consists of an assortment of uncomfortable systems like anxiety, depression, fatigue, and intense cravings.
 The most effective way to break this overwhelming cycle is to enter into a crystal meth treatment center for help.

-What Are Some of the Noticeable Signs of Crystal Meth Use?
+What Are Some of the Noticeable Signs and of Crystal Meth Abuse?

 Meth is well-known for its shocking physical changes in the person that is abusing the drug.
 In the past, the before and after mugshots of addicts have often gone viral, acquiring global attention simply because of how extreme the transformations of the users can be.
 While it is true that all forms of substance abuse has the capability of transforming your looks, crystal meth tends to be the one drug that makes the most extreme changes.